dashingsoft/pyarmor/src/usage.md

 ```

-Now run the following command in the src path of Pyarmor:
+Now run the following command in the src path of PyArmor:

 ```
     # Generate capsule at first